Middlebury station: Downtown rail tunnel

 Due to the bridge's proximity to Otter Creek, additional drainage had to be added.
 The project delayed construction on the Middlebury station, and with it the entire Burlington extension project, as the Middlebury station's platform ended where the grade to a new 19 ft tunnel began.

 The project was completed within budget at a cost of $91.5 million: $72 million for construction, $14.8 million for right-of-way, $4.4 million for engineering, and $300,000 for utility relocation.
 All costs were shared by Vermont and the Federal Highway Administration.
 The COVID-19 pandemic was said to have caused delays, but not increased costs.
-The community liaison for the project, Jim Gish, posted weekly updates for over four years.